 Freemasonry & the Knights Templar The Separate Fraternity Inspired by Founding Support from Templar Chivalry

 As a historical institution, the Order of the Temple of Solomon is distinctly “Non-Masonic”.
-This neutral description objectively reflects the following facts: (1) The chivalric Order of the Temple of Solomon of the Middle Ages never merged into the later fraternity of Freemasonry of the Renaissance; (2) Freemasonry does not claim to be a chivalric Order, as it does not possess the Fons Honourum to grant official Knighthood in nobility; (3) Freemasons do not receive Knighthood from the chivalric Order by achieving the Masonic “Templar” degree; and (4) Knights and Dames of the Templar Order do not become members of any Masonic fraternity by receiving chivalric nobility.
+This neutral description objectively reflects the following facts: (1) The chivalric Order of the Temple of Solomon of the Middle Ages never merged into the later fraternity of Freemasonry of the Renaissance; (2) Freemasonry does not claim to be an Order of Chivalry, as it does not possess the Fons Honourum to grant official Knighthood in nobility; (3) Freemasons do not receive chivalric Knighthood nor such peerage title by achieving any Masonic “Templar” Degree; and (4) Knights and Dames of the Templar Order do not become members of any Masonic fraternity by receiving chivalric Knighthood.

-In the modern era, there has been increasing public exposure of an infamous secret society called the “Bavarian Illuminati”, which has sometimes infiltrated and misused the fraternity of Freemasonry, as well as some other groups.
+The positive tradition of Freemasonry is often mistakenly confused with a negative secret society generally known as the “Illuminati”.
+The infamous “Bavarian Illuminati” has sometimes infiltrated and misused the fraternity of Freemasonry, as well as several other respectable groups.
 The 18th century “Illuminati” was created another full 330 years after the Masonic fraternity, such that authentic Freemasonry itself does not espouse nor embody any principles of that later secret society.
-As a result, the Order of the Temple of Solomon is a formidable 660 years older than the “Illuminati”, with no connection whatsoever to that suppressed counter-culture, not even indirectly.
+As a result, the Order of the Temple of Solomon is a formidable 660 years older than the “Illuminati”, with no connection whatsoever to that subversive counter-culture, not even indirectly.

 The Order recognizes authentic Freemasons as kindred spirits, who share an inspiration and passion for ancient esoteric knowledge of the divine mechanics of consciousness of the universe.
 That common characteristic of both Masons and Templars should be honoured, and is sufficient and compelling reason to ensure friendly and mutually supportive relations between them.